RichardKnop/machinery/README.md

 }
 ```

-It will call Run method of mytasks.AddTask with [1, 1] arguments.
+It will call Run method of AddTask with [1, 1] arguments.

 Ideally, tasks should be idempotent which means there will be no unintended consequences when a task is called multiple times with the same arguments.